-Fundamental to human-centered computing (HCC) is a focus on humans as individuals and in social contexts, and their behavior with technology.
+Fundamental to human-centered computing is a focus on humans as individuals and in social contexts, and their behavior with technology.
 With roots in multiple areas of computing, arts, and social sciences, HCC blends strength from these varied disciplines to understand the way in which people use technology.
-Students in this major will be at the intersection of computer advancements and understanding human behavior with technology.
-Topics of consideration include the design, evaluation, and implementation of interactive computing systems and the understanding of ways in which such systems can transform our lives.
-With a blending of content from computing, psychology, and design, HCC blends core theoretical and applied human technology concepts in a contemporary interdisciplinary curricular model.
+Students in this major are at the intersection of computer advancements and understanding human behavior with technology.
+Topics of consideration include the design, evaluation, and implementation of interactive computing systems and understanding the ways in which such systems can transform our lives.
+With a combination of content from computing, psychology, and design, HCC blends core theoretical and applied human technology concepts in a contemporary interdisciplinary curricular model.
 Given the growing reliance on computing in our daily lives, technology no longer is the exclusive realm of tech-savvy users; industry has recognized the need to make software and devices that are usable and desirable.
 This major prepares students for careers in industry or graduate study, offering options to specialize in different areas of HCC depending on individual student interests in computing, design, or psychology.

 Plan of study